California Medical Malpractice Lawyers

 - Better ability to understand medical intricacies;

-- Increased ability to maximize medical-care damages;
+- Increased ability to maximize future medical damages;

-- Enhanced ability to retain and to prepare medical experts;
+- Enhanced ability to retain and to prepare medical experts; and

 - Limiting the defendants eligible to benefit from MICRA